DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/overview/glossary.md

 [Documentation]({{<ref "/ui/ciba" >}})

+## Proof-of-Possession at the Application Layer / DPoP
+(Enterprise Edition)

+A mechanism for sender-constraining OAuth 2.0 tokens via a proof-of-possession mechanism on the application level.
+This mechanism allows for the detection of replay attacks with access and refresh tokens.

 ## Single Deployment
 A single deployment acts as a single OpenID Connect / OAuth authority hosted at a single URL.
 It can consist of multiple physical or virtual nodes for load-balancing or fail-over purposes.